trychlos/pwix-forms/README.md

     - `fieldTypeShow`: whether to display a field type indicator on the left of each field; this value overrides the configured default value; it only applies if the field is itself qualified with a 'type' in the Forms.FieldType set
     - `fieldStatusShow`: whether and how to display the result indicator on the right of the field; only considered if the corresponding package configured value is overridable
     - `setForm`: if set, the item to be used to fill-in the form at startup, defaulting to none
-    - `validityEvent`: if set, the event used to advertize of each Checker validity status, defaulting to 'checker-validity'
+    - `validityEvent`: if set, the event used to advertise of each Checker validity status, defaulting to 'checker-validity'
     - `parentClass`: if set, the class to be set on the parent DIV inserted on top of each field, defaulting to 'form-indicators-parent'
     - `rightSiblingClass`: if set, the class to be set on the DIV inserted just after each field, defaulting to 'form-indicators-right-sibling'
     - `enabled`: whether the new checker will start with checks enabled, defaulting to true; a disabled Checker also stops messages up propagation